Disappointing Grade?

 Let's face it, sometimes we don't do as well on a test or exam as we had hoped we would.
 Typical reactions to a not-so-great mark can include feeling sad or upset, worried or anxious, and even angry or fed up.
 These feelings are important because they tell us we are uncomfortable, and they can motivate us to work at strengthening our academic performance.
 The most strategic (and, ultimately, the most successful) students are not the students who never perform poorly on an exam.
 Instead, strategic and successful students are those who take action by looking for ways to improve their future test performance, especially when they have not done as well as they would have liked.
 Click here for some suggestions to help you strengthen your test performance.

-A Learning Development counsellor can help you determine what went wrong and what changes you can make to become a more successful student.
-To schedule an individual appointment, please email us at learning@uwo.ca or call us at 519-661-2183.
+A Learning Specialist can help you determine what went wrong and what changes you can make to improve your academic performance.
+You can schedule an individual appointment through Western Connect.

 Act sooner rather than later

 The term goes by very quickly.
-If you have an academic setback, don't wait to seek help.
-Speak with a Learning Development counsellor, meet with your professor or T.A., and, if you're in residence, speak with your Academic and Leadership Programmer (ALP).
+If you have an academic setback, don’t wait to seek helpYou can meet with a Learning Specialist, speak to your professor or TA, or seek support from a peer in our Peer Assisted Learning Centre

 Assess your skills